Eagle Mine (Michigan): Permitting

 On July 30, 2007, the Michigan Department of Environmental Quality (DEQ) re-issued preliminary approval for the mining permit.
 The permit was initially approved in January 2007, however it was found that the DEQ failed to release documents relating to the crown pillar of the mine.
 As a result, the preliminary approval was withdrawn and the permit process was put on hold until the issue could be further investigated.
 The resulting investigation cleared the DEQ of any wrongdoing and the consideration of the permit application was able to proceed.

 On December 14, 2007, the DEQ announced that it would issue permits for mining to take place at the Eagle project.
 DEQ Director Steven Chester said: "In the end, Kennecott's proposal met the high standard set by Michigan's environmental laws."

 The Department of Natural Resources (DNR) issued a Surface Use Lease to Kennecott on February 7, granting use of a parcel of state land for surface facilities to be associated with the mine.
 The same four petitioners also filed suit in Ingham Circuit Court challenging the DNR decision to grant the lease.
 Kennecott also submitted an application for an Underground Injection Control permit from the U.S. Environmental Protection Agency (EPA) for its proposed disposal system for treated wastewater.
 The EPA has not indicated a timeframe for acting on the application.

 Interest in the project both locally and statewide had increased due to the submission of a mining permit application for the project.
 However, the project garnered local opposition as well as support.
 The opposition groups claimed that the mine would produce environmental damage, while supporters and the company claimed the mine will protect the environment while producing much-needed jobs.

 Some Native Americans believe that the mine site is sacred.
 In 2010, environmental activists and members of Native American tribes protested the development of the site.
 The Keweenaw Bay Indian Community sued to prevent construction of Eagle Mine over concerns about the potential for groundwater contamination.
 In 2014, a three-judge panel on the Michigan Court of Appeals ruled that state regulators were within their rights to permit the construction of a nickel and copper mine.

+On January 9, 2026, Talon Metals Corp. acquired Eagle Mine and Humboldt Mill from Lundin Mining.